JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/SMP 64bit scripts/skins/readme.md

         └── default_disc.png
 </pre>

+## Usage

+Your welcome to use in your non-commercial theme for foobar2000, Please Credit Me.

 ## License

 These Scripts and Images are Shared for Personal Use Only.
 Individual components remain licensed under their respective authors.